Messi reaches 100-goal milestone for Argentina

 The eight goals he has scored against Bolivia make the South American nation his favourite opponent, followed by Ecuador and Uruguay (six against both).

-Qatar, meanwhile, are the only side Messi has played against more than once without scoring (two games).
+Qatar, meanwhile, is the only side Messi has played against more than once without scoring (two games).

 Outside of friendlies, 28 of Messi's goals have come in World Cup qualifiers and 13 each at both the Copa America and World Cup.